Laisamis Constituency

 Laisamis Constituency is an electoral constituency in Kenya.
 It is one of four constituencies in Marsabit County.
 The entire constituency is located within Marsabit County Council area.
 The constituency was established for the 1988 elections.
 Formally known as Marsabit South, it was represented by Hon.
 Phillip Kurungu in the 1966 elections.
 From 1969-1988 Laisamis Constituency was represented by Hon.
 Haji Kholkhale Adichareh.
 Hon.
-Adichareh was a Lancaster House Conference delegate and was a fierce defender of Rendille land.
-He served 7 years at Shimo La Tewa prison on trumped up charges and emerge to lead his Rendille community for 20 years in parliament.
+Adichareh was a Lancaster House Conference delegate and a fierce defender of Rendille land.
+He served 7 years at Shimo La Tewa prison on trumped up charges before he emerged to lead his Rendille community for 20 years in parliament.